igbatov/sci-map/README.md

 # Rules
-First draft is based on concept of [Zettelkasten](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125) but adds some structure and restrictions for quality of content to emerge.
+First draft is based on concept of [Zettelkasten](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125) but adds some structure and restrictions for quality of content to emerge in a crowdsources-based way.

 ## General assumptions
 Let's postulate that everything in the world is the phenomena that